mcdemarco/the-new-kitchen-cookbook/pasta/macncheese.md

 * 1 lb. macaroni, cooked with 1 T. salt past al dente but not al squishy
 * 1 c. panko

 ## Directions

 1. Cook pasta.
 2. Work 3 T. of the butter into the panko with your fingers.
 2. In the pasta pan or Dutch oven, on medium-high, heat 5 T. butter to foaming.
 3. Whisk in flour and spices.
 Whisk another minute.
 4. Whisk in milk slowly.
-Bring to full boil stirring constantly.
+5. Bring to full boil, stirring constantly.
 5. Simmer on medium 5 minutes until the thickness of heavy cream.
 6. Remove from heat and add cheese and salt.
 7. Add pasta and return to medium-low heat for 6 minutes.  ![in the pot](../images/macNcheese1.png)